jordanjho/YouTube-Dashboard/README.md

 # YouTube Channel Dashboard

 ## Overview
 This project provides an automated pipeline and interactive dashboard for analyzing YouTube channel video performance.
 It collects video data using the YouTube Data API, enriches it with custom tags, and visualizes key metrics to help content creators and analysts derive actionable insights.
+WIP for more features and bug fixing!

 ---